Licensing text and photos

 For the avoidance of doubt, please note that "noncommercial" means you may not charge a fee for access to any printed or electronic publication (including a website or other online system) that includes our work, charge a fee for the use of our work, use it in any paid-for publication (whether commercial, educational, or whatever), use it to sell, endorse, or promote any product or service, or earn any money from it by advertising or any other means whatosever, irrespective of whether you make a profit.

 Any photos or artworks on this site that are specifically marked "www.explainthatstuff.com" are ones we have created and to which we own the rights.
 You're very welcome to use and reuse them for free, for noncommercial purposes only, under the terms of the Creative Commons NC-SA license.
-For noncommercial purposes, you don't need to ask permission to use images we have created, but it is a legal requirement that you attribute the images properly: please kindly ensure you credit explainthatstuff.com and, if you wish, make a link to the page on our website where the original image appears (a "nofollowed" link is absolutely fine).
-Some HTML along these lines would be just great, thanks:
+For noncommercial purposes, you don't need to ask permission to use images we have created, but it is a legal requirement that you attribute the images properly: please kindly ensure you credit explainthatstuff.com.
+You don't need to link to this website (if you want to do so, that's entirely up to you).

 We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them.